Preference Restrictions in Computational Social Choice: A Survey: Recognition

 \problem {Consecutive Ones} {An $n\times m$ matrix $M$ with $M(i,j)\in\{0,1\}$} {Does $M$ have the consecutive ones property, i.e., is there a permutation of the columns of $M$ such that in every row, all $1$-entries appear consecutively?}

-The consecutive ones property was first defined by \citet{fulkerson1965incidence}, who also described an $O(m^2n)$ time algorithm for solving \textsc{Consecutive Ones}.
+The consecutive ones property was first defined by \citet{fulkerson1965incidence}, who also described an $O(m^2n)$ time algorithm for solving \problemname{Consecutive Ones}.
 Later, \citet{booth1976testing} introduced the PQ-tree data structure, which enabled them to prove the following result.

-\begin{theorem}[\citealp{booth1976testing}] \textsc{Consecutive Ones} can be solved in time $O(m+n+f)$, where $f = \sum_{i,j} M(i,j)$ is the number of $1$s occurring in $M$. \end{theorem}
+\begin{theorem}[\citealp{booth1976testing}] \problemname{Consecutive Ones} can be solved in time $O(m+n+f)$, where $f = \sum_{i,j} M(i,j)$ is the number of $1$s occurring in $M$. \end{theorem}

 In the applications that we consider, the matrices are dense, so the time bound boils down to $O(mn)$.
 In addition to allowing for a linear-time algorithm, PQ-trees also have the property that they generate all permutations that witness the consecutive ones property.
-Subsequent work has improved this result in various ways \citep{meidanis1998consecutive, habib2000lex, mcconnell2004certifying}.
+Subsequent work has improved this result in various ways \citep{meidanis1998consecutive, habib2000lex, mcconnell2004certifying}, and a survey of the literature on the consecutive ones problem is provided by \citet{dom2009consecutive}.

 We will now explain how to reduce the problem of recognizing single-peaked preference profiles to the consecutive ones problem; our exposition follows \citet{bar-tri:j:sp}.
 As shown in \Cref{prop:sp-equiv}, a vote $v_i$ is single-peaked with respect to an order $\lhd$ if and only if for each $c \in A$, the set $\{a\in A : a \pref_i c\}$ is an interval of $\lhd$, or, equivalently, for all $\ell\in[m]$ the top $\ell$ alternatives in $v_i$ form an interval of $\lhd$.
 This observation enables us map a profile $P$ to a binary matrix $M$ so that $P$ is single-peaked if and only if $M$ has the consecutive ones property.
 The reduction proceeds as follows.